BenjaRoh/hugoacademic/content/home/research.md

 <br/>

-**The Formation of the First American Party System: The Case of New York** (with John Levi Martin).
+**The Structure of the First American Party System: The Case of New York** (with John Levi Martin).
 Manuscript in preparation.

 {{< spoiler text="Abstract" >}}
-A key component in the formation of the modern democratic state is the party system.
-This is especially true for democracies that consolidated before a civil service reform act, as bureaucracies were staffed not merely via executive selection of the capable, but also by legislative contests.
-In the United States, most of these offices were at the state, not federal, level, and thus understanding the party system requires an examination of the several states.
-Here we focus on New York, probably the state most advanced in its partisan organization, right after the founding of the revised federal government in 1789, and demonstrate that party organization was far more developed in directions consonant with a “modern” party system than previously understood, and that it led, as opposed to followed, partisan organization at the federal level, suggesting that party-organization should be understood not as “trickling down” from notables, but from the integration of mid-level political elites taking part in state expansion schemes.
+A key component in the formation of the modern democratic state is the party system, and yet theoretical understandings of the origins of such systems are still weak.
+This seriously biases understanding of the American case of state formation, where parties played a major role in filling the offices that were created in the process of state expansion.
+The origin of these parties has often been told only from the point of view of the national level, despite the fact that most government took place at the state level.
+Using a new data set on both roll call votes and on characteristics of legislators, we examine the case of New York, probably the state most advanced in its partisan organization, right after the founding of the revised federal government in 1789 into the Jefferson administration.
+We demonstrate, first, that party coherence was far more developed in directions consonant with a “modern” party system than previously understood; second, that it led, as opposed to followed, partisan organization at the federal level; and third, that the parties gelled not around class or regional issues, but the endogenous struggle to define the rules of the game and in particular those that regulated access to public office.
 {{< /spoiler >}}

 <br/>